cylinderlight/udp2serialSPI/README.md

 The arduino sketch OSC_SerialSPI_LED processes the OSC message /All/R with a float value 0..100 and replyes back to the sender (/reply) with a float value 0..255

-To build the Arduino example the IDE requires 2 libraries (that are here included):
+To build the Arduino example the IDE requires 2 libraries (that are here included compressed):
 I have built it with IDE 1.5.6-r2

 SPIDEV